-If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
+If a company can keep growing earnings per share (EPS) long enough, its share price should eventually follow.
 Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
-It certainly is nice to see that BancFirst has managed to grow EPS by 22% per year over three years.
-If the company can sustain that sort of growth, we'd expect shareholders to come away winners.
+We can see that in the last three years BancFirst grew its EPS by 9.4% per year.
+That's a pretty good rate, if the company can sustain it.

 Are BancFirst Insiders Aligned With All Shareholders?